Skip to main content

 3. To open the Flaw Details tab, point to a flaw, then select View flaw details ide-flaw-details-icon.png.

 4. To open the source file that contains the flaw, select the flaw.
-In the source file, the line of code where the flaw exists is underlined red.
+In the source file, the line of code where the flaw exists is underlined in red.
 A line of code can contain multiple flaws.

 • Remediation Guidance: to fix this flaw manually, follow the remediation guidance.
 To see the path that the scanner followed to locate this flaw, under Data Paths, expand a path.
 Then, select the Step link for the source file and code line number you want to view.